msalemor/llm-use-cases/improving-rag-results.md

 - Give instruction to the prompt to just use the data provided.

+### Embedding dimensions

+- Text embeddings are vectors that represent text data in a lower-dimensional space.
+- They measure the relatedness of text strings, enabling various applications like search, clustering, recommendations, and more.

+- text-ada-02: 1536
+- text-ada-03-small: 256-1536
+- text-ada-03-large: 256-3072

+#### Performance and Efficiency:

+-Faster Queries: When querying embeddings with fewer dimensions, such as reducing from 1536 to 1024 dimensions, you’ll likely observe faster search queries and less RAM usage1.
+- Cost-Effectiveness: Smaller embeddings require less storage space and computational resources, making them more cost-effective for working with vector databases2.

+#### Semantic Information:

+- Each dimension in an embedding vector captures specific semantic information.
+- Reducing dimensions may lead to a loss of fine-grained details, affecting the model’s ability to represent complex relationships.
+- However, if done judiciously, it can still retain essential information while improving efficiency.

+#### Trade-Offs:

+- Accuracy vs. Efficiency: Lower dimensions sacrifice some accuracy for faster processing.
+- Model-Specific Considerations: Some models may perform optimally at specific dimensions (e.g., OpenAI’s text-embedding-ada-002 at 1536 dimensions).
+= Testing and Experimentation: Experimenting with different dimensions helps find the right trade-offs for your specific use case.

 ### Evaluate your results

 - Make sure you evaluate your results